0xdefaceme/whitepaper/README.md

-protection, (2) interfaces are not enforced, (3) similar modifiers are easily confused as their naming is virtually indistinguishable, (4) code reuse is implemented through multiple inheritance, a pattern known for it's complexity and corner cases, often avoided even by seasoned programmers, and (5) inline assembly is hard to write and, even more important, difficult to read, making the smart contract difficult to audit even for its users.
+protection, (2) interfaces are not enforced, (3) similar modifiers are easily confused as their naming is virtually indistinguishable, (4) code reuse is implemented through multiple inheritance, a pattern known for it's complexity and corner cases and often avoided even by seasoned programmers, that can lead to some non trivial bugs [13] and (5) inline assembly is hard to write and, even more important, difficult to read, making the smart contract difficult to audit even for its users.

 Unsurprisingly, these choices paired with a lack of best practices, inexperienced developers and lots of money at stake caused several million ETH